StanfordAHA/aha_tutorial/docker.md

 ## Attribution

-This tutorial was inspired by, and copied liberally from, Columbia's <a href=https://esp.cs.columbia.edu/tutorials/isca2024/docker/>ESP tutorial.</a>
+This tutorial was inspired by, and copied liberally from, Columbia's [ESP tutorial](https://esp.cs.columbia.edu/tutorials/isca2024/docker).